-Unlike B2B sales, B2C salespeople generally only have one decision-maker they must convince: the consumer themselves (although some consumers do prefer to run large purchases by their significant other).
+Unlike B2B sales, B2C salespeople generally only have one decision-maker they must convince: the consumer themselves (unless they want to check-in with the wife first!).

-Apple counts among the direct sellers you likely know something about.
-These brands create an emotional connection with their target customer.
+Apple, Samsung, and IKEA are all direct sellers.
+These brands create an emotional connection with their target customer, and work to create an incredible customer experience for each individual in their customer base.
 B2C companies like Apple rely on strong customer relationships and brand loyalty to create repeat sales.

 If you’ve ever bought a book off of Amazon or booked a trip via Expedia, then you’ve bought from an online intermediary.
 These types of B2C businesses connect products and services from one business to consumers who are looking for them.
 Online intermediaries will often group many similar options together, making it easy for online consumers to type in a search term, scroll through the available options, and pick the product or service that meets their needs at the lowest price point.